 Year-round things to do

 With all the natural beauty around town, plus all the entertainment a bigger mountain destination provides, there’s always something to do in Silverthorne.
 All year long, you can find fun activities like visiting the outlet malls, strolling along Blue River, or seeing a show.
 Consider booking a nice hotel around town.

 Lake Dillon Theatre Company

-The Lake Dillon Theatre Company was started to raise funds for the Lake Dillon Amphitheater and a free summer concert series.
+The Lake Dillon Theatre Company began as a way to raise funds for the Lake Dillon Amphitheater and a free summer concert series.
 After finding so much success during their crowdfunding campaign, they expanded to include a youth theatre workshop, a chamber concert series, and an amateur theater company that has since been upgraded to a professional, regional theatre.

-They regularly host live performances, such as Shout!
-The Mod Musical, and plenty of dance parties.
-They have recently begun to host outdoor musicals at the Silverthorne Performing Arts Center, where visitors can watch and laugh along to actors singing and dancing while resting in the grass.
+They regularly host live performances, such as Shout!, The Mod Musical, and plenty of dance parties.
+They host outdoor musicals at the Silverthorne Performing Arts Center, where visitors can watch and laugh along with actors singing and dancing while resting in the grass.

 Outlet Shopping in Silverthorne

 Located at the intersection of I-70 and US Highway 6, the Outlets at Silverthorne is an expansive outdoor mall featuring a large number of stores.
 It’s are divided into three villages and have over 50 different stores for you to browse in.

 Visitors can browse popular shops like American Eagle Outfitters, J. Crew Factory, Coach, Le Creuse, and Williams Sonoma Outlet, all with great prices in one convenient location.
 You can get a new wardrobe and new kitchen appliances.
 For out-of-state visitors, consider stopping at the Colorado State Welcome Center in the Green Village section of the mall.